UAlbertaALTLab/morphodict/docs/directory-structure.md

     is that it makes it easier to run pytest/mypy/black across all our python code at once.

-  - Test files should be named test_blah.py and be in the same directory as the code they are testing.
+  - Python test files should be named `test_blah.py` and go in the same directory as the code they are testing.
+Do not create separate `test` directories.
+Tests are easier to find, update, and create when they are right next to the code they are testing, not in some other directory.

     There are arguments for and against both the `test_foo.py` and `foo_test.py` conventions; we [flipped a coin] and settled on `test_foo.py`.

+  - That said, the cypress integration tests will live in their separate `cypress` folders.
+It is likely that there will be some shared tests in `morphodict/cypress` that will be used by every dictionary application, in addition to dictionary-specific tests.

 [flipped a coin]: https://docs.python.org/3/library/random.html#random.choice